girish1729/progress-up/README.md

 are on the way.

-Also adding drag and drop and image preview.
+- Adding drag and drop and image preview.

-Also adding options for the plugin.
+- Options for the plugin (theming, backend endpoint)

-If you wish to collaborate and send PR please get in touch using my Github profile.
+If you wish to collaborate or send pull requests please get in touch using my Github profile.

+If you cannot write code, then buying me a coffee can work as well.

 ## Contact